MystenLabs/walrus-docs/TRANSLATING.md

 ### Preparation

-RBE uses [mdbook-i18n-helpers](https://github.com/google/mdbook-i18n-helpers) as a translation framework.
+It uses [mdbook-i18n-helpers](https://github.com/google/mdbook-i18n-helpers) as a translation framework.
 The following tools are required.

 * GNU gettext utilities ( `msgmerge` and `msgcat` )